miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 Rumours about your dungeon will spread as it grows.
 These will attract recruits but can also attract invaders.
-Invaders may be out to plunder your gold, gain combat experience or just to assassinate your [keeper](keeper "wikilink").
+Invaders may be out to plunder your gold, gain combat experience or just to assassinate your [/keeperrl_wiki/keeper](/keeperrl_wiki/keeper "wikilink").
 Invaders may carry useful items to loot and can also help you gain combat experience.
-If you are overpowered by an invading force, such as a dragon you may need to evacuate your [keeper](keeper "wikilink") out of a back door.
+If you are overpowered by an invading force, such as a dragon you may need to evacuate your [/keeperrl_wiki/keeper](/keeperrl_wiki/keeper "wikilink") out of a back door.
 Sometimes invaders may call off an assault.
 Most invaders are capable of tracking your keeper across the map.